- Executive Office of Energy and Environmental Affairs

 Media Contact for State Officials Celebrate Agriculture Day at the State House

-There are approximately 7,700 farms in Massachusetts maintaining almost 523,000 acres of open space.
-These farms employ some 28,000 workers and contribute about $492 million to the state economy.
-Massachusetts is ranked fifth in the United States for direct market agricultural sales.
+Massachusetts is home to over 7,200 farms that maintain more than 490,000 acres of farmland and open space.
+Local farms provide employment to over 28,000 workers and generate nearly $500 million for the state economy.
+The Commonwealth is ranked #5 in the United States for direct market agricultural sales.

 “As one of the largest economic drivers in the Commonwealth, Massachusetts farmers are at the forefront of our state’s economy, contributing at the local, state, and national levels while helping to improve the standard of living and quality of life for our residents,” said Lieutenant Governor Kim Driscoll.
 “We encourage everyone to support their local farms and farmers by buying local Massachusetts-grown products throughout the year.”